 I saw this question a number of times and I thought I should address it here!
 If you’ve visited big museums, you’ll definitely be underwhelmed by the museums in Mont Saint Michel.

 The museums are quite small — you could visit each in under 15 minutes and there is not much to see.
-Plus, they’re a bit overpriced compared to what you see.
+Plus, they’re a bit overpriced for what you see.

 So, if you’re just on a day trip from Paris to Mont St Michel with a few hours to see everything, I recommend skipping them.

-Otherwise, you’d not miss much if you choose to skip the museums but I wanted to mention them so that you have various options of things to do in Mont Saint Michel.
+Otherwise, you’d not miss much if you choose to skip the museums but I wanted to mention them so that you have various options for things to do in Mont Saint Michel.